-PreReq: Eng 20R or ESL 9 or "B" or better in Eng 51 or placement in Eng 21; and "C" or better in Math 66 or placement in Math 26 Introduces students to laser applications and safety.
+PreReq: Eng 20R or ESL 9 or placement in Eng 21; and "C" or better in Math 66 or placement in Math 26

+Introduces students to laser applications and safety.
 Topics covered: physical properties of light and how it is used to generate laser beams for industry use; effects of laser radiation on the anatomy and physiology of the eyes and other human organs and protective measures to use; calculations and measurement of laser beam intensities to determine necessary safety measures.
 Hands-on experiments will familiarize users with proper use of lasers and safety practices.
 (1 lec hr.)